Learning from Good Lessons

 Three outstanding lessons

 This film looks at three primary school lessons.
 All three of which have been graded Good or Outstanding by an OFSTED inspector.
-We show extracts from each of the three lessons explaining why the method is effective or where using another method could have been further improved the learning.
+We show extracts from each of the three lessons explaining why the method is effective or where using another method could have further improved the learning.

 Sources of evidence for the commentary